How to photograph a meteor shower during full Moon

 One benefit of a bright Moon is that this is pretty easy to spot on the front surface of the lens.
 You can remove it using a 12V hairdryer.

-If you do manage to capture a photograph of a Geminid during the peak, despite the Moon, we'd love to see it!
+If you do manage to capture a photograph of a meteor when the Moon is big and bright, we'd love to see it!
 Share with us via contactus@skyatnightmagazine.com.

 This website is owned and published by Our Media Ltd. www.ourmedia.co.uk